 None of the licenses held by the School of Computer Science permits the commercial or for-profit use of the applications.
 Some of the licenses restrict use of the software to instructional purposes.

-Note: In many cases, a host is only eligible to have an application installed on it if the host is receiving Facilities software licensing and software support services (see our documentation on support charges for more information about specific Facilities support services and their costs).
+In addition to the baseline software that is installed in a standard build for these operating systems, we provide access to software shares for Windows, Self Service stores for Mac and repositories for Ubuntu Linux, providing direct installation of available application packages.
 If you cannot access a specific application on one of our software distribution servers, you probably need specific permission to download, install or use it.
-To obtain such permission, send mail to email@example.com with the name of the software package, and the CMU asset number and hostname of the computer on which the software will be installed.
+To obtain such permission, send mail to firstname.lastname@example.org with the name of the software package, and the CMU asset number and hostname of the computer on which the software will be installed.